simjega/nupic.tools/README.md

 ## Validators

-Validators are modules stored in the `commitValidators` directory, which follow the same export pattern.
+Validators are modules stored in the `validators` directory, which follow the same export pattern.
 Each one exports a function called `validate` that will be passed the following arguments:

 - `sha`: the SHA of the pull request's head
 - `githubUser`: the github login of the pull request originator
 - `statusHistory`: an array of status objects from the [Github Status API](http://developer.github.com/v3/repos/statuses/) for the pull request's `head` SHA
-- `githubClient`: an instance of `GithubClient` (see the `githubClient.js` file), which has some convenience methods as well as the underlying `github` object from the [node-github](https://github.com/ajaxorg/node-github) library (TODO: may want to get rid of the GithubClient class and just pass around the raw node-github api object.)
+- `repoClient`: an instance of `RepositoryClient` (see the `respoClient.js` file), which has some convenience methods as well as the underlying `github` object from the [node-github](https://github.com/ajaxorg/node-github) library (TODO: may want to get rid of the RepositoryClient class and just pass around the raw node-github api object.)
 - `callback`: function to call when validation is complete.
 Expects an error and result object.
 The result object should contain at the least, a `state` attribute.
 It can also contain `description` and `target_url`, which will be used to create the new Github status

 Each validator also exports a `name` so it can be identified for logging.

+You can add as many validators in the `validator` directory, and they will automatically be used.
 The current validators are:

 - *travis*: Ensures the last travis status was 'success'
 - *contributor*: Ensures pull request originator is within a contributor listing
 - *fastForward*: Ensures the pull request `head` has the `master` branch merged into it

-## Testing

-To test, you must install `mocha`:

-    npm install mocha -g

-Then, run:

-    mocha --recursive

 ## Notes